Surfacebv/blog-davide/site/content/post/sell-the-problem-not-the-solution.md

 * Hackers are trying to crack my corporate network;
 * the city needs a new ten-story parking lot downtown.

-Early-stage startups spend most of their time trying to zoom onto the right problem: a big enough problem guarantees demand, even when you deliver a less-than-perfect solution, while [most startups fail](https://www.cbinsights.com/research/startup-failure-reasons-top/) because they try and solve the wrong problem.
+Early-stage startups spend most of their time trying to zoom in on the right problem: a big enough problem guarantees demand, even when you deliver a less-than-perfect solution.
+[Most startups fail](https://www.cbinsights.com/research/startup-failure-reasons-top/) because they try and solve the wrong problem.

 The urgency, hairiness, and frequency of the problem your company decides to tackle will often determine its success.